Ryougi-yukiro/MMGS/README.md

 # ggGSE
-The R package BWGS is developed by .
+The R package ggGSE is developed by .

 ## Description